gbigwood/PicoCYOA/README.md

 Features:
 * Simple to write - use pure html elements
 * No compilation - all you need is a text editor
-* No bulky framework - requires a single js import
+* No bulky framework - only requires a SINGLE js import

 ## Tutorial